GMyhf/2024spring-cs201/tree_questions.md

 - Memory efficient – No extra links are required, hence a lot of memory is saved.
 - Treated as binary trees – Since we are able to convert any generic tree to binary representation, we can <u>treat all generic trees with a first child/next sibling representation as binary trees</u>.
 Instead of left and right pointers, we just use firstChild and nextSibling.
 - Many algorithms can be expressed more easily because it is just a binary tree.
-- Each node is of fixed size ,so no auxiliary array or vector is required.
+- Each node is of fixed size, so no auxiliary array or vector is required.